 Courses may not be offered during every semester.
 To confirm course offerings for each semester, please use the Course Search.

-There is a great need for highly qualified interpreters in the Indianapolis area and the world beyond, and as such, the major in ASL/English Interpreting is designed to satisfy that need with a rigorous program that will enable you, as a graduate, to interpret accurately and effectively.
+There is a great need for highly qualified interpreters in the Indianapolis area and the world beyond, and as such, the major and Certificate in ASL/English Interpreting is designed to satisfy that need with a rigorous program that will enable you, as a graduate, to interpret accurately and effectively.

 Our faculty includes experienced professional interpreters, educators, researchers and consumers of interpreting services.
 The courses provided in this program will prepare you well for entry into this growing field.

 For specific courses offered in a specific semester see the Schedule of Classes at Student Central.